lizzy985/SBA308A/README.md

 Ensure you have Node.js installed, then run: npm install
 3. Set Up Environment:
-Create a .env file in the root directory and add your OpenWeatherMap API key:
+Create a .env file in the root directory

-API_KEY=your_openweathermap_api_key
 4. Run the Backend (if applicable):
 Ensure your backend server is running at http://localhost:3000.
 If you don't have a backend, you can use the provided code to handle favorite cities.